naerhy/snow-crash/level03/resources/README.md

 ## Walkthrough

-First, let's check the content of the home directory.
+We check the content of the home directory.

 ```bash
 level03@SnowCrash:~$ ls -la